LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson16.rst

 Objectives
 ----------

-- Explain what object-relational mapping refers to
+- Explain what object-relational mapping means
-- Describe what a data layer is and how it is used in ORM
+- Describe what a data layer is, and how it is used in ORM
 - Use the following annotations and describe what they accomplish:

    - ``@Entity``
    - ``@Id``
    - ``@GeneratedValue``
    - ``@Autowired``
    - ``@Repository``

 - Explain why entity classes need no-arg constructors
 - Create repository interfaces extending ``CrudRepository``
 - Explain how repositories enable data access